Children, Youth & Families Grant Recipients

 $450,000 over four years

-To build capacity in Indigenous community partners to lead the PLAY program, to help children overcome adversity through the transformative power of play.
+To build leadership capacity in Indigenous community partners and help children overcome adversity through the transformative power of play.

 Up With Women